 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Durango and Albuquerque.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

-Durango is a scenic and nature-filled small town.
+Durango is a nature-filled, historic, and charming small town.
 Since it offers so much small town charm with a variety of activities, it attracts plenty of visitors, too.
 It's a gorgeous place to visit.
 Since it has a quaint atmosphere, you'll want to spend time soaking it all in.
-Other reasons to visit include hiking.
+Other reasons to visit include hiking and museums.

-Albuquerque is a desert, historic, and traditional town.
+Albuquerque is a traditional, cosmopolitan, and cultural town.
 This is a quaint and attractive place to visit, too.
-Other reasons to visit include nightlife, food, and shopping.
+Other reasons to visit include food, hiking, and shopping.

 Let's take a look at the differences and similarities between Albuquerque and Durango.
 Then, you can decide for yourself which place is better for your next trip.

 The historic old town of Albuquerque is revered around the world.
-The city has a wonderful old town where the city's first neighborhood was established.
+There is a wonderful old town where the city's first neighborhood was established.
 It dates back to the early 1700's and has its roots in Spanish colonial history.
 The area has many adobe houses, great local restaurants, and artisan shops.